Manuel Laínz

 Manuel Lainz y Gallo (5 May 1923 – 20 July 2024) was a Spanish Roman Catholic priest, botanist, and entomologist.

 Early life

 Laínz was born in Santander on 5 May 1923, into a wealthy family.
 He was baptized Manuel Sebastián Pío Laínz y Gallo.
 His father, Manuel Laínz y Ribalaygua (1891–1979), nicknamed "San Manuel" in reference to his great popularity, was an industrial and philanthropic entrepreneur.
 He was the owner of the tobacco brand “Jean” (Tabacos Jean) and the large Laínz department store.
-His grandfather, Manuel Laínz y Ruiz del Pumar (1856–1945) was an hidalgo from Ajo, who would become mayor of Santander during the last year of the dictatorship of Miguel Primo de Rivera.
+His grandfather, Manuel Laínz y Ruiz (1856–1945) was an hidalgo from Ajo, who would become mayor of Santander during the last year of the dictatorship of Miguel Primo de Rivera.
 His paternal ancestors were likely Austrian; thought to have arrived to the north of Spain during the times of Charles V, Holy Roman Emperor.
 Manuel Laínz was also a brother of Francisco Laínz, a member of Parliament under Adolfo Suárez.